Stefan Schnell

 Senior Researcher (Oberassistent)

-I am a senior researcher in the Distributional Linguistics Lab.
+I am a senior researcher in the Distributional Linguistics Lab and group leader of the Corpus-Based Typology Group.
 In my research I investigate morphosyntactic variation in the usage of diverse languages by deploying quantitative corpus linguistic methods.
 The two main general goals of my work are

 1. contribute to a better understanding of universal and language-specific aspects of language use and